-Governance structure of Russian Railways

-GENERAL MEETING OF SHAREHOLDERS

-The supreme governance body of Russian Railways.
+Governance structure of Russian Railways GENERAL MEETING OF SHAREHOLDERS Audit Commission The supreme governance body of Russian Railways.
 The Russian Federation, represented by the Russian Government, is the sole shareholder of Russian Railways.

-BOARD OF DIRECTORS

-Elected by Russian Railways' shareholder.
-Pursues a policy that supports the Company's dynamic growth, improves sustainability and increases profitability.

-CHIEF EXECUTIVE OFFICER - CHAIRMAN OF THE MANAGEMENT BOARD

-Appointed by the Government of the Russian Federation.
+Committees of the Board of Directors BOARD OF DIRECTORS Elected by Russian Railways' shareholder.
+Pursues a policy Corporate Secretary that supports the Company's dynamic growth, improves sustainability and increases profitability.
+Advisory bodies under the Chief CHIEF EXECUTIVE OFFICER -Executive Officer - Chairman of the Management Board CHAIRMAN OF THE MANAGEMENT BOARD Appointed by the Government of the Russian Federation.
+Advisory bodies under MANAGEMENT BOARD the Management Board Russian Railways' collective executive body.

-MANAGEMENT BOARD

-Russian Railways' collective executive body.
 Members are appointed by the Board of Directors, with the exception of Chairman of the Management Board - Chief Executive Officer.

-EXECUTIVE OFFICE

-Departments, divisions and other units of the executive office responsible for operational management.
+Advisory bodies run EXECUTIVE OFFICE by heads of departments and other units Departments, divisions and other units of the executive office responsible for operational management.